-Do green building methods work for people with
+Do green building methods work for people with environmental sensitivities?

 Building methods that are “green,” “ecological” or “sustainable” are sometimes not usable for environmentally safe housing.
 We discuss some pitfalls when using green building methods.